usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 The OSCAL validation model supports not only validation against a formal schema (describing elements, attributes, and their permitted contents, described generally and generically), but also against a set of declarations provided specifically for the catalog or catalog type within which they appear.
-Constraints described in these declarations, and bound via assignments of `@class` (for control components) and `@context` (indicating control, subcontrol or part wherein the components may appear), enable automated checking for consistency of controls, subcontrols and their parts, specific to the types or kinds of control items that appear within a particular catalog or control collection.
+Constraints described in these declarations, and bound via assignments of `@class` (for control components) and `@context` (indicating control, subcontrol, or part wherein the components may appear), enable automated checking for consistency of controls, subcontrols, and their parts, specific to the types or kinds of control items that appear within a particular catalog or control collection.

 ### &lt;declare-prop> Property declaration